caley/OpenEPSim/README.md

     ]
 }
 ```
-It has `"window": 1` to specify that this matrix applies to a single site, and `"from"` and `"to"` are set to 1, so it is applied to the leftmost site.  `"rates"` specifies the injection and extraction rates (α = 0.29, and γ = 0.12).  `"count": true` tells OpenEPS to count the number of times each event occurs - this allows us to measure the current (a little like the current counting deformation of the transition matrix).
+It has `"window": 1` to specify that this matrix applies to a single site, and `"from"` and `"to"` are set to 1, so it is applied to the leftmost site.  `"rates"` specifies the injection and extraction rates (α = 0.29, and γ = 0.12).  `"count": true` tells OpenEPSim to count the number of times each event occurs - this allows us to measure the current (a little like the current counting deformation of the transition matrix).

 The right boundary is similar, but it has `"from"` and `"to"` set to -1, so that it is applied to the rightmost site.

-Finally, `"tMax": 500000` specifies how long to run the simulation for (simulation time units).  `"tSkip": 0` tells OpenEPS to record statistics from the beginning of the run, but we could set it greater than zero to skip some some initial part.
+Finally, `"tMax": 500000` specifies how long to run the simulation for (simulation time units).  `"tSkip": 0` tells OpenEPSim to record statistics from the beginning of the run, but we could set it greater than zero to skip some some initial part.

 ### Results